compiler-explorer/auth/README.md

 To use the Compiler Explorer google IDs, currently those are on the admin node.
 If you're an admin, you can find them pretty easily, or ask Matt.
 These values are for a "Compiler Explorer Beta" token, not a "real" one.

+Then run `npm install` and then `npm start`, which will launch an auto-updating server on port 3000.